EChesters/echesters.github.io/_posts/2016-11-20-introducing-budaya.md

 <p class="disclaimer">This project has been done by Elizabeth Chesters, a Westerner who grew up in the UK.
 All of this research is biased from a Westerner’s point of view.
 Everything here has been noted as different, because it is different to the upbringing and culture the author has experienced.
 This project is forever growing, with additional research and points of view.</p>

+[the ‘noise’ an animal makes is different depending on the language]:https://www.buzzfeed.com/robinedds/what-noises-do-animals-make-in-other-languages-here-is-an-im?utm_term=.ibO9JDkwA#.cverj2YxL
 [Language]:/2016/04/26/budaya-how-language-impacts-ux.html
 [Trajan font is a renowned font used in film posters and has a YouTube video]:https://www.youtube.com/watch?v=t87QKdOJNv8
 [Beirut]:https://now.mmedia.me/lb/en/features/where_the_streets_have_no_names